ThomasKWD/redaxo4_api_json/README.md

 Always returns a body in JSON.
 On HTTP erros the body contains explanations.

 Assuming public content header `Access-Control-Allow-Origin: *` is always sent.

+The structure of JSON is similar to [Redaxo](https://redaxo.org) structure.

 Only articles and categories with status "online" are returned.